 The very essence of cold brewed coffee comes down to the brew method used.
 Instead of using hot water, cold brew is freshly ground coffee beans brewed in cold water for a long period of time.
 This method gives a slow extraction of the coffee flavors and results in a sweet coffee taste.

-Cold Brew vs Iced Coffee
+Cold Brew vs Iced Coffee what’s the difference?

 This dilemma comes up a lot where cold brew and iced coffee are both sold on the menu at a coffee shop.
 Although they sound like the same drink they are made in a very different manner.
 Where cold or room temperature water is used to make cold brew, iced coffee is actually brewed hot before it’s cooled and enjoyed over ice.